 How do you fix online sales channel leaks?
 Here are a few factors that may contribute to massive conversion problems and in your online sales channels.

-To stop these leaks, and optimise sales online as effectively as you do in physical stores, you need to take control of your online product visibility.
+To stop these leaks and optimize sales online as effectively as you do in physical stores, you need to control your online product visibility.

 Why?
-Because there are lots of things that can go wrong in online sales channels – and each one of them may be holding back revenues across the board.
+Because there are lots of things that can go wrong in online sales channels – and each one of them may hold back revenues across the board.